Statute

 1. If there are six or more parcels within 36 acres, that is always a subdivision.

-2. If any five 1-acre parcels are not directly connected to their parent 31-acre-plus parcel, they are a subdivision.
+2. If I see five contiguous 1-acre parcels that are not directly connected to a (supposedly their parent) 31-acre-plus parcel, they are part of a subdivision.

 3. If a 1-acre parcel is together with six 5-acre parcels none of which touches a 31-acre-plus parcel, that is a subdivision